dhisonp/ardent-design/ARDENT_DESIGN.md

 **Stack:** Charter → Domine → Palatino → Georgia → serif

 Used for body copy, paragraphs, and extended reading.
 Serif body text provides a timeless, editorial quality—like reading a Bell Labs technical paper or a Whole Earth Catalog article.
-Relaxed line-height (1.625) for comfortable reading.
+Tight line-height (1.4) for dense, compact reading.

 ### Monospace: Labels, Code, Metadata